OWASP/owasp-summit-2017/Working-Sessions/Education/Visit-Bletchley-Park.md

 location     :
 room-layout  : unknown
 organizers   : Johan Peeters
-participants : Dinis Cruz, Bjoern Kimminich,Steven Wierckx,Viktor Lindstrom, Sebastien Deleersnyder, Jonas Vanalderweireldt, Fabien Thalgott, Bolot Kerimbaev
+participants : Dinis Cruz, Bjoern Kimminich,Steven Wierckx,Viktor Lindstrom, Sebastien Deleersnyder, Jonas Vanalderweireldt, Fabien Thalgott, Bolot Kerimbaev, Mateo Martinez
 ---

 This session takes a step back from current pressing cyber-security concerns and travels back in time to the place where, in a sense, it all began, nearby [Bletchley Park](https://bletchleypark.org.uk/).